skiritan/aws-identity-round-robin-workshop/docs/delegation/build.md

 ## Enable Macie

-1. Before we build out our environment, you must make sure Amazon Macie is running.
+1. You will need Macie for this lab so you must make sure Amazon Macie is running.
 Select **Macie** from the main console.
 Macie will open in a new browser tab.